carloshplopes/dissertation/README.md

 ## About The Project

 This project provides a simulation framework to evaluate the performance of 5G New Radio (NR) networks under various Quality of Service (QoS) configurations and mobility scenarios.
-The simulations were implemented using **ns-3**, a discrete-event network simulator for Internet systems.
+The simulations were implemented using **ns-3**, a discrete-event network simulator.

 The framework leverages the **5G-LENA NR module**, an open-source extension developed by the CTTC, which provides a 3GPP-compliant implementation of the 5G NR protocol stack.
-This setup was used to generate the results presented in Chapters [ex: 3, 4, and 5] of the dissertation.
+This setup was used to generate the results presented in Chapter 5 of the dissertation.

 The primary focus is on the practical analysis of the 3GPP 5QI (5G QoS Identifier) mechanism for Guaranteed Bit Rate (GBR) services.
 A key use case explored is high-bitrate uplink video streaming, simulating real-world conditions for media production over 5G.